 Data Modifiers

-which is the most complex one, and requires loading a separate module from https://code.highcharts.com/dashboards/modules/math-modifier.js
+, which is the most complex one and requires loading a separate module from https://code.highcharts.com/dashboards/modules/math-modifier.js

-Where the modifier is defined?
+Where is the modifier defined?

 Types of modifiers